Xilinx/mlir-aie/AIEDialect.md

 Example:
 ```
+  AIE.objectFifo @of1 (%t72, %t73, 2) : !AIE.objectFifo<memref<16xi32>>
   %length = arith.constant 10 : index
   %acquirePatternProducer = arith.constant dense<[1, 2, 2, 0]> : tensor<4xi32>
   %releasePatternProducer = arith.constant dense<[0, 1, 1, 2]> : tensor<4xi32>
   func @producer_work(%input : !AIE.objectFifoSubview<memref<16xi32>>) -> () { ... }

-  AIE.objectFifo.registerProcess<Produce>(%objFifo : !AIE.objectFifo<memref<16xi32>>, %acquirePatternProducer : tensor<4xi32>, %releasePatternProducer : tensor<4xi32>, @producer_work, %length)
+  AIE.objectFifo.registerProcess @of1 (Produce, %acquirePatternProducer : tensor<4xi32>, %releasePatternProducer : tensor<4xi32>, @producer_work, %length)
 ```
-This operation registers function @producer_work and associated patterns to the produce end of %objFifo.
+This operation registers function @producer_work and associated patterns to the produce end of @of1.
-@producer_work will be called with the subviews produced when acquiring elements from %objFifo following the acquire pattern.
+@producer_work will be called with the subviews produced when acquiring elements from @of1 following the acquire pattern.

 If the input patterns are static (only one element) then the length of the produced for loop will be that of the input %length.
 If the input patterns are cyclo-static then they must be of the same size.